5 Major Signs You Are Spiritually Dehydrated

 Do not harden your hearts, as in the rebellion, As in the day of trial in the wilderness.
 (Psalms 95:8)

-Everyone has experienced something bad happen to them at some point within their lives; which often times, if not careful can lead to a harden heart.
-Some results of a harden heart are bitterness, frustration, hateful and disconnecting ourselves from people.
+Some results of a hardened heart are bitterness, frustration, hateful and disconnecting ourselves from people.

 God desires to remove our stony hearts.
 If you find yourself in this situation pray that God changes your heart.